simthaku/ChurnSense-Customer-Lifecycle-Intelligence-Engine/README.md

 ## ⚡ Problem Context

-In subscription-driven businesses, churn is not a one-time event —
+In subscription-driven businesses, churn is not a one-time event.
-it is the result of progressive customer disengagement across lifecycle stages.
+It is the result of progressive customer disengagement across lifecycle stages.

 Most solutions:
 - Detect churn too late